Erick-Bravo/dental-design-ui/beamREADME.md

 Decided to compramise on the navbar functionality and just have psuedo elements in navbar contents, which then disapear under media queries.
 Then the Beam Dental hamburger appears.

 I am wondering how small a screen size is the default minimum.
 I gauged for the iphone 5 at 320 x 568

+I see how having specific sizing can be a lot smoother.
+I found myself possibly writing too many media queries.
+But I am definately happy with the end result.

 ## After Thoughts
 Overall, this has been a really great excersize.
 I became more familiar with display: absolute and its characteristic.
 I also gained a lot of experience with media queries.
 I have not used media queries to that extend yet, but rather enjoys it and will take that to my own personal projects.